galonpy/circulatescience/README.md

 ## 🚀 Why I Built Circulate

 When I published an AI paper that didn’t get accepted to a major conference, I still wanted people to read it, use it, and build on it.
 By reaching out to relevant researchers at the right time, I was able to generate over 200 citations, start collaborations, and even move into working on LLM Agents.
-Circulate grew out of that experience.
-I wanted to give other researchers a way to create these same opportunities.
+Circulate was built out of this experience to help scholars grow the reach of their ideas globally.

 ## ✅ What Circulate Does